s-kybound/ZeroG/README.md

 ## Difficulties / Lessons Learned
 One current limitation of the game is its simplistic models, and lack of sound.
 I do not have prior experience with 3D modelling, so I was unable to provide anything of the sort in the time I challenged myself to complete this.
-I'd like to say that the lack of sound is intentional, since there is no sound in space, however it was due to a lack of time and knowledge on where to find goodd resources as well.
+I'd like to say that the lack of sound is intentional, since there is no sound in space, however it was due to a lack of time and knowledge on where to find good resources as well.
 Future releases of ZERO G will have these implemented.
 C# is also my first taste of object-oriented-programming.
 While I learned a lot from it, much of the code is inefficent because of a lack of experience with it, especially with access modifiers.
 As I learned more effecient methods to solve problems with different methods provided by the Unity Engine, I tried to rewrite previous code to match.
 However, large parts of the code are written with different mindsets and ways to solve the same issues, as I was unable to catch some of these before they became *essential* to not breaking other parts of the code.
 At the very least, I believe I have rewritten it enough to implement multiplayer slightly easier now.

 ## What's in the future for ZERO G?
-- Sound (not too unrealistic sounds though)
+- Realistic sound
 - Better models
-- Multiplayer
+- More weapons
+- Dynamic environment (moveable crates, explosives)
+- Movement on walls (through ladders, rails and the like)
+- Additional gamemodes, including multiplayer
-- More efficient and clean code
+- Cleaner, optimized code

 ## Conclusion
 I've had a great deal of fun doing this as well as the rest of CS50.
 I'm thinking of starting on CS50G and CS50AI after this.